Lab 8: MCMC Algorithms and Considerations#

 1,000 times, but each time withnsweeps=1

 .
-After each run, record the average magnetization.Make a plot of average magnetization as a function of number of sweeps have run.
+After each run, record the average magnetization.Make a plot of the stored average magnetization value as a function of the number of sweeps that have been run.

 Repeat [Steps 1-4] but with